A 98-year-old Holocaust survivor built a massive TikTok following to combat deniers: ‘It happened’

 9️⃣8️⃣ Year Old Holocaust Survivor baking ‘challah’ bread for the weekend ❤️🥰 #holocaustsurvivor #98yearold #strongwoman #greatgrandma #socute #bakewithme #baking #challah #challahbread #jewish #shabbat #weekendvibes #lovethis #viral #bakebread #blowthisup #cutest♬ You Got A Friend In Me (From "Toy Story") - Just Kids

 At 18, Forman brings technical know-how and social media savvy to their venture.
-Videos of Ebert are set to Destiny’s Child’s “Survivor,” Surf Mesa’s “ily (i love you baby)” and Olivia Rodrigo’s “happier.”
-Forman told CBS News he saw in TikTok a powerful tool that could amplify his great grandmother’s story, helping her keep the promise she made when she escaped Auschwitz 77 years ago.
+Videos of Ebert are set to Destiny’s Child’s “Survivor,” Surf Mesa’s “ily (i love you baby)” and Olivia Rodrigo’s “Happier.”
+Forman told CBS News he saw in TikTok a powerful tool that could amplify his great-grandmother’s story, helping her keep the promise she made when she escaped Auschwitz 77 years ago.

-“I said to my great-grandmother, ‘If they can go viral for dancing, why can’t we go viral for sharing these really important messages?’”
-Forman told CBS News.
+“I said to my great-grandmother, ‘If they can go viral for dancing, why can’t we go viral for sharing these really important messages?’ ” Forman told CBS News.

 Each video is a race against time.
 Ebert said she knows that, at 98, she will die within a few years, depriving the world of one of the last firsthand accounts of the Holocaust.